mf-zhang/mf-zhang.github.io/_pages/about.md

 My research interests lie in computer vision and first-person perspective multimodal human activity understanding.

 ### 🎓 Education
-* Ph.D. in Information Studies @ The University of Tokyo (2026.3 expected)
+* Ph.D. in Information Science @ The University of Tokyo (2026.3 expected)
-* M.Sc. in Information Studies @ The University of Tokyo (2023.3)
+* M.Sc. in Information Science @ The University of Tokyo (2023.3)
 * B.Sc. in Computer Science @ Nanjing University (2020.7)

 ### 💼 Research Intern Experience